pierrebear6/project1-environment-classification/README.md

 **Iron Condors, Credit Spreads, Butterfly Spreads:** When the model indicates that the stock price is likely to remain within the ATR range, signifying consolidation (prediction of 1), these options strategies can be formulated.
 The ATR can be used to identify estimated price ranges for potential strike prices, with the chosen window size serving as the option expiration timeframe.

-## Price Trend Options Strategies
+### Price Trend Options Strategies

 **Covered Calls, Cash Secured Puts:**  Similarly, these strategies allow the collection of options premium when the model predicts the stock to follow a trend rather than consolidating (prediction of 0 or 2).

 ## Future Work

 - **Current Project Updates:** Additional functions may be added to improve this project such as:
-    - Expanded feature selection techniques (specific to model)
+    - Expanded feature selection techniques (specific to the model)
     - Hyperparameter tuning of feature selection techniques
     - Preliminary feature engineering function
     - Improved OOP/formatting
 - **Deep Dive into Feature Engineering of Time Series Data for ML Models:** Research and test various time series feature engineering techniques to improve model performance.
-(Feature extraction of nonstationary time series data to use as label for RNN model?...)
+(Feature extraction of nonstationary time series data to use as a label for RNN model?...)

 ## Details